 If you have been scrolling Pinterest for ideas to make your baby’s nursery special then you will love this DIY Nursery Mountain Mural tutorial.

-This project is perfect if you want to makeover your nursery, update a playroom or add an accent wall.
+This nursery mural project is perfect if you want to makeover your nursery, playroom, or add an accent wall.

 It really does not require any skills other than painting.
 The lines you create using the blue tape will help you with the “artist” part.